 What to Wear

 Due to analysis of your spine and the extensive movements during treatment, you may need to partially undress, possibly to your underwear.
-Please wear what you feel comfortable in, supportive underwear, shorts or loose fitting trousers if you wish.
+Please wear what you feel comfortable in, supportive underwear, shorts, loose fitting trousers or cotton leggings and a vest top if you wish.
 But please ensure your clothing allows free movement of your hips.
 Be assured that your modesty will always be respected.

-To get maximum benefits from each treatment, it is highly recommended to avoid strenuous activity for the day after treatment.
-After treatment your joints will be moving differently so a takes a bit of time for your body and muscles to get used to it.
+To get maximum benefits from each treatment, it is highly recommended to avoid strenuous activity for the day before and after treatment.
+After treatment your joints will be moving differently so it takes a bit of time for your body and muscles to get used to it.